Pan-African Parliament: Secretariat

 The Secretariat assists in the day-to-day running of the Parliament, undertaking duties such as minuting meetings, organizing elections and managing staff.
-The Secretariat consists of the Clerk of Parliament and two Deputy Clerks - one of whom leads the Legislative Business Department, the other the Finance, Administration, and Human Resources.
+The Secretariat consists of the Clerk of Parliament and two Deputy Clerks – one of whom leads the Legislative Business Department, the other the Finance, Administration, and Human Resources.
 The Clerk of Parliament and their deputies are also supported by other staff and functionaries when needed.

-The current members of the Secretariat are: